wilsonmar/wilsonmar.github.io/_posts/2016-04-01-java-devops-workflow.md

 7\.
 In a terminal (or in Jenkins), manually run the shell script which compiles and runs all the samples.

    ```
-   chmon a+x javac_all.sh<br />
+   chmon a+x javac_all.sh
    ./javac_all.sh
   ```

 ## .gitignore file

 8\.
-Remove the .class files created by manual run of javac:
+Remove the .class files created above by manual run of javac:

    ```
    rm -rf *.class